 Biomechanics.
-This complication is associated to how your different body parts moves as run.
+This complication is associated with how your different body parts move as run.
 Usually, the biomechanical problem is related to your arch type.

 NOT running with proper shoes.
 Today’s running shoes technology can help reduce the impact force and injury risk.